Deltares/imod_coupler/guide-to-publish.md

 # How to release in Github and publish to PyPi

-- Copy the TeamCity configuration "Testbench" and all its dependencies

-- Set the version control sources of all dependencies to a suitable release and the one of imod_coupler to current main

 - Remove the `-dev` suffix from the version number in `imod_coupler/__init__.py`

 For example: `__version__ = "0.10.0-dev"` -> `__version__ = "0.10.0"`